cpscott1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is pretty much a API for documents
 2. What is an event?
+when you want things to happen
 3. What is an event listener?
+it is an object that can handle an event reacting to the event target.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so you can iterate multiple items in the array.
 5. What is a component?
+it is reusable set of code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account